chrplr/AIP2015/04_Python_in_a_nutshell/Python_in_a_nutshell.md

 . . .

-This is ok if you quickly test an idea.
+This is ok if you need to quickly test an idea.
 But as soon as you quit ipython, you lose all traces of what you have done.
 To avoid that, you want to use the **Edit-run** approach

 # Edit-run cycle